 1. Background

 Supracondylar fractures of the distal humerus are the most common injury in children under the age of 7 years, and constitute 18% of the fractures sustained by those under 16 age group [1].
-Classification of such injuries is based on a system initially described by Gartland in the 1950’s, [2].
-However current management is based on the modified Gartland classification [3].Undisplaced Gartland type I fractures are typically managed with cast immobilisation, resulting in good functional outcomes and are not the focus of this study [3, 4].
+Classification of such injuries is based on a system initially described by Gartland in the 1950’s, summarised in figure 1 [2].Undisplaced Gartland type I fractures are typically managed with cast immobilisation, resulting in good functional outcomes and are not the focus of this study [3, 4].

 In the absence of neurovascular injury, displaced closed supracondylar fractures are either managed conservatively or surgically [3].
 Surgical treatment options include open reduction and internal fixation or open/closed reduction with percutaneous kirschner wires (k-wire) fixation.
 The American Association of Orthopaedic Surgeons (AAOS) published guidance in 2011 recommending closed reduction with pin fixation for all patients with displaced injuries [3].
 Furthermore, the British Orthopaedic Association Standards for Trauma (BOAST 11) recommend early surgical treatment for these injuries [5].
 However, these two guidelines are based on expert opinion and case-series.
 Options for non-operative management comprise either traction (skin/skeletal) or casting with closed reduction.